 Sprung Monkey Biography

-The quintet's debut album, "Swirl", appeared on Surfdog Records
+The quintet's debut album, "Situation Life", appeared on Black Cat Do Records in 1993.

-Three years later Sprung Monkey resurfaced with a new line-up and album, "Mr. Funny Face" marked the addition of Tony Delocht, who replaced former bass player Pat Kim; the record reached #27 on The Billboard Top Heatseekers chart producing the alt-Rock anthem "Get 'Em Outta Here", it peaked at #13 on The Modern Rock Tracks chart and was followed by the Billboard's Active Rock top 30 hit "Super Breakdown".
+Three years later the group resurfaced with a new line-up and album, "Mr. Funny Face" marked the addition of Tony De Locht, who replaced former bass player Pat Kim; the record reached #27 on The Billboard Top Heatseekers chart producing the alt-Rock anthem "Get 'Em Outta Here", it peaked at #13 on The Modern Rock chart and was followed by the Billboard's Mainstream Rock top 30 hit "Super Breakdown".

 After touring on the Vans Warped tour and co-headlining with the likes of Blink-182, Sugar Ray and Sublime, in April 2001 the Southern Californian punk-rockers released "Get A Taste" through Surfdog/Redline Entertainment; the first single, "What's That You Say", recieved some airplay on alt-Rock radio but their small independent label folded leaving them dead in the water.